ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

+Q.
-4. 1.
-With respect to the expression graph depicted in 5.4, traverse the graph and find the function g(x) it represents.
+1. With respect to the expression graph depicted in 5.4, traverse the graph and find the function g(x) it represents.

 <table align='center'>
 <tr>